jcmq6b/PortfolioProjects/PortfolioWebsite/README.md

 - Gives the course number and description

 ### Projects Page
-- This page (currently) hosts three of the projects I've made
+- This page (currently) hosts four of the projects I've made

 ### Site Info Page
 - This page gives information on the server, web serve, and site